ceph/ceph/doc/rados/operations/health-checks.rst

 This may be an expected condition if data pools have not yet been created.

 The PG count for existing pools can be increased or new pools can be created.
-Please refer to :doc:`placement-groups#Choosing-the-number-of-Placement-Groups` for more information.
+Please refer to :ref:`choosing-number-of-placement-groups` for more information.

 TOO_MANY_PGS
 ____________